bighuggies/products-test/README.md

 ## Tests

 Snapshot tests are largely used for UI logic.
 The stores have more extensive tests as this is where the business logic is.

+## Compatibility

+Tested mainly Windows 10 + Chrome due to CORS issues.
+Libraries used should be compatible with Latest 2 + IE11.